Anxiety Therapy Austin Evidence-Based Treatment for Lasting Relief

 Who I Help

-• Panic Disorder: sudden episodes of intense fear and physical symptoms like shortness of breath and heart racing.
+- Panic Disorder: sudden episodes of intense fear and physical symptoms like shortness of breath and heart racing.

-• Obsessive Compulsive Disorder (OCD): repetitive thoughts and behaviors that feel hard to control.
+- Obsessive Compulsive Disorder (OCD): repetitive thoughts and behaviors that feel hard to control.

-• Generalized Anxiety Disorder (GAD): persistent worry and tension that affects daily life.
+- Generalized Anxiety Disorder (GAD): persistent worry and tension that affects daily life.

-• Social Anxiety Disorder: fear of social situations, judgment, or embarrassment.
+- Social Anxiety Disorder: fear of social situations, judgment, or embarrassment.

-• Specific Phobias: intense fear of certain objects or situations.
+- Specific Phobias: intense fear of certain objects or situations.

-• Post-Traumatic Stress Disorder (PTSD) / Traumatic Stress Disorder: lingering effects of trauma that impact trust, safety, and emotional balance.
+- Post-Traumatic Stress Disorder (PTSD) / Traumatic Stress Disorder: lingering effects of trauma that impact trust, safety, and emotional balance.

-• Separation Anxiety: distress when apart from loved ones.
+- Separation Anxiety: distress when apart from loved ones.

-• Eating Disorders: anxiety connected to food, body image, and control.
+- Eating Disorders: anxiety connected to food, body image, and control.

-• Anxiety Depression: overlapping symptoms of anxiety and depression.
+- Anxiety Depression: overlapping symptoms of anxiety and depression.

 My Treatment Approach

-Some of the approaches I use include:
+Some of the approaches we may draw from together include:

 When needed, I also collaborate with medical providers about anti-anxiety medication and other treatment options to make sure you have well-rounded care.